David Peralta Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to rank 14th in baseball in home runs allowed (143 total, 1.2 per game).
+- The Marlins rank 16th in baseball in home runs surrendered (146 total, 1.2 per game).

-- In his last appearance on Saturday against the New York Yankees, the right-hander threw nine innings, giving up one earned run while surrendering five hits.
+- In his most recent time out on Sunday, the righty tossed four innings against the New York Yankees, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.